damianschmidt/snake/README.md

 ### TODO:
 - Find faster way to create hamiltonian cycle
-- Add reaction when cycle doesn't exist (It is simple algorithm to check it?)

 ## Installation
 After cloning repo to install required packages type command: